bondhome/bond-cli/README.md

 # Bond Command Line Interface

+EDIT: This project is in an ALPHA state.
+We released it on the principle of release early & often.
+However, we cannot support this code in its current state, and it is not being actively developed.
+It is here just in case it benefits a member of the Bond Home community.
+Your mileage may vary!

 ## Purpose

 This tool exists to make it easy to manipulate a Bond from a command line,